TerraCodec: Compressing Optical Earth Observation Data: Abstract

 \section{Abstract}

 Earth observation (EO) satellites produce massive streams of multispectral image time series, posing pressing challenges for storage and transmission.
-Yet, learned EO compression remains fragmented, lacking publicly available pretrained models and misaligned with advances in compression for natural imagery.
-Image codecs overlook temporal redundancy, while video codecs rely on motion priors that fail to capture the radiometric evolution of largely static scenes.
-We introduce \emph{TerraCodec} (TEC), a family of learned codecs tailored to EO.
-TEC includes efficient image-based variants adapted to multispectral inputs, as well as a Temporal Transformer model (TEC-TT) that leverages dependencies across time.
+Yet, learned EO compression remains fragmented and lacks publicly available, large-scale pretrained codecs.
+Moreover, prior work has largely focused on image compression, leaving temporal redundancy and EO video codecs underexplored.
+To address these gaps, we introduce \emph{TerraCodec} (TEC), a family of learned codecs pretrained on Sentinel-2 EO data.
+TEC includes efficient multispectral image variants and a Temporal Transformer model (TEC-TT) that leverages dependencies across time.
 To overcome the fixed-rate setting of today's neural codecs, we present Latent Repacking, a novel method for training flexible-rate transformer models that operate on varying rate-distortion settings.
-Trained on Sentinel-2 data, TerraCodec outperforms classical codecs, achieving 3$\,$--$\,$10$\,\times$ stronger compression at equivalent image quality.
+TerraCodec outperforms classical codecs, achieving 3~--$\,$10$\,\times$ higher compression at equivalent image quality.
 Beyond compression, TEC-TT enables zero-shot cloud inpainting, surpassing state-of-the-art methods on the AllClear benchmark.
-Our results establish bespoke, learned compression algorithms as a promising direction for Earth observation.
-Code and model weights will be released under a permissive license.
+Our results establish neural codecs as a promising direction for Earth observation.
+Our code and models are publically available at \url{https://github.com/IBM/TerraCodec}.